Update from Gary Blair, Superintendent, Texas Masonic Retirement Center

 What happened with the spouse of the person who passed away?

-We continue to be very concerned about this resident because we care about supporting her in this time of grief and because of the potential exposure to coronavirus (COVID-19).
-We are providing special care for her right now.
+We were very concerned about this resident because we wanted to support her in this time of grief and because of the potential exposure to coronavirus (COVID-19).
 Here’s the information we can share: